pschu1/Data_Wrangling_Project_and_Tasks/README.md

 # Data_Wrangling_Project_and_Tasks
-Data Wrangling Projects
+## Data Wrangling Projects

-This is a template for students enrolled in the QBS181: Data Wrangling course.
+### This is a template for students enrolled in the QBS181: Data Wrangling course.

-Overview
+## Overview

-Write some descriptions here...

-Add a statement about having received permission from the instructor to make your code public.
+### Add a statement about having received permission from the instructor to make your code public.

-Description of subdirectories
+## Description of subdirectories

-Write description for each subdirectory (i.e. project) here...
+### Write description for each subdirectory (i.e. project) here...

-Reminder: Please do NOT include data, results or response to the assignment questions in this repository.
-Include R and SQL code only.
-(Optional: Additional sections)

-You may include any additional information you would like others to know.
-This won't be graded.